Volunteering

 300 Wilson St E, Ancaster, ON L9G 2B9, Canada

-A series of events held every June, celebrating the town of Ancaster and honouring its heritage.
-Includes a parade, soap box derby races, children’s area, local dining, heritage exhibits, and fireworks.
+A festival held every June, celebrating the town of Ancaster and honouring its heritage.
+Includes a parade, soap box derby races, children’s area, local dining, and heritage exhibits.

 Ancaster Horticultural Society Events and Programs